boazbk/tcs/lec_04_code_and_data.md

 a function mapping $\{0,1\}^3$ to $\{0,1\}$ can be identified with the table of its eight values on the inputs $000,001,010,011,100,101,110,111$.
 More generally, every function $F:\{0,1\}^n \rightarrow \{0,1\}$ can be identified with the table of its  $2^n$  values  on the inputs $\{0,1\}^n$.
 Hence the number of functions mapping $\{0,1\}^n$ to $\{0,1\}$ is equal to the number of such tables which (since we can choose either $0$ or $1$ for every row) is exactly $2^{2^n}$.
 Note that this is _double exponential_ in $n$, and hence even for small values of $n$ (e.g., $n=10$) the number of functions from $\{0,1\}^n$ to $\{0,1\}$ is truly astronomical.^["Astronomical" here is an understatement: there are much fewer than $2^{2^{10}}$ stars, or even particles, in the observable universe.]
-This has the following interesting corollary:
+This has the following important corollary:

 > # {.theorem title="Counting argument lower bound" #counting-lb}
 There is a function $F:\{0,1\}^n\rightarrow \{0,1\}$ such that the  shortest NAND-CIRC program to compute $F$ requires $2^n/(100n)$ lines.